mohitpai/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 * **Profiles processed**: total number of profiles processed over the last 24 hours
 * **Live journeys**: total number of live journeys with traffic over the last 24 hours.
 Live journeys include **Unitary journeys** (event-based) and **Batch journeys** (read segment).
 * **Error rate**: ratio of all profiles in error compared with the total number of profiles who entered over the last 24 hours.
-* **Discard rate**: ratio of all profiles dicarded compared with the total number of profiles who entered over the last 24 hours.
+* **Discard rate**: ratio of all profiles discarded compared with the total number of profiles who entered over the last 24 hours.
+A discarded profile represents someone who is not eligible to enter the journey, for example because of an incorrect namespace or because of re-entrance rules.

 >[!NOTE]
 >